Deku CLI

 The printed storage expression show the internal state of the VM for the contract.
 In general, it is not valid Michelson or Ligo code.

-More information can be printed using the show-storage --raw
+More information can be printed using the show-storage --raw option, including the originator of

 the contract and the raw code of the contract.